 Recovery from addiction to drugs or alcohol is often a long, and difficult journey.
-At the core of addiction there is usually deeply rooted trauma or painful experiences that drive the substance abuse.
-Ibogaine treatment can help clients get to the root of the problem, recognizing WHY they started to use drugs in the first place, and this alone is a HUGE step in the direction towards healing and recovery.
-However, many clients benefit from ongoing aftercare services in the post-treatment phase.
+At the core of addiction, there is usually deeply rooted in trauma or painful experiences that drive substance abuse.
+Ibogaine treatment can help guests get to the root of the problem, recognizing WHY they started to use drugs in the first place, and this alone is a HUGE step in the direction towards healing and recovery.
+However, many guests benefit from ongoing aftercare services in the post-treatment phase.

 - Sober Living: We tend to take part in the behaviors of those we live with or live close to.
 So, if we live with a group of adults that use drugs and drink alcohol, our risk of using drugs and drinking alcohol will be higher than the risk of an individual that lives around other adults that are sober.
 Following your ibogaine treatment, consider changing your routine and living situation to the fullest capacity so that you are surrounded by people who are healthy, do NOT use harmful substances such as opiates or alcohol, and are actively working to better themselves.
 For many, this means finding a sober house to move into, but your situation is unique to you and may look a bit different—that’s okay too!

 - Family and Friends: Your family and friends can be the greatest gift in your recovery, and it’s likely that while you were addicted, you lost a lot of valuable time with them.
 Now is a great time to patch things up and lean on your family or friends should any triggers or desires to slip up and use drugs or alcohol again arise.
 Surrounding yourself with the people you love, and those who love you can have a very positive impact on your recovery journey.